shreyas-nikam/6852122674f5aa0420363b4d/README.md

-# QuCreate Streamlit Lab

-This repository contains a Streamlit application for demonstrating the features and capabilities of the QuCreate platform.

-## Features
-- Streamlit sidebar with a company logo.
-- Template for easy development.
-- Placeholder for adding custom code.
+# AI Risk Score - v2

+This Streamlit application helps users assess their risk of job displacement due to AI and provides personalized upskilling recommendations.

-## Getting Started
+## Usage

-### Prerequisites
-- Python 3.8 or later
-- Streamlit installed (see `requirements.txt`).

-### Installation
-1. Clone the repository
+1. Clone this repository.
-2. Install dependencies:
-`pip install -r requirements.txt`
+2. Install the required dependencies: `pip install -r requirements.txt`

-### Running the Application
-1. Run the Streamlit app:
+3. Run the application: `streamlit run app.py`

-### Development
-1. Modify the `app.py` file to add your custom code.
-2. Use the placeholder section (`# Code goes here`) to add new functionality.

-### Deployment
-- Deploy your Streamlit app using Streamlit Sharing, Docker, or any other platform supporting Python web applications.
+## Docker

+To build and run the application using Docker:

+1. Build the Docker image: `docker build -t ai-risk-score .`
+2. Run the Docker container: `docker run -p 8501:8501 ai-risk-score`

 ## License

 © 2025 QuantUniversity.
 All Rights Reserved.
-Educational use only.
-For licensing details, please contact QuantUniversity.